 The pragmatic reality

-Operating systems and the privacy implications they bring are truly much too complex for the average consumer to completely understand.
-We shouldn’t have to get that deep an understanding, or we’d never have time to actually move on to whatever it is we’re trying to accomplish!
+Operating systems and the privacy implications they bring are truly too complex for the average consumer to completely understand.
+We shouldn’t have to get that deep an understanding, or we’d never have time to move on to whatever it is we’re trying to accomplish!

-In situations like this, it’s important to understand what’s possible, and take whatever steps you feel are appropriate.
+In situations like this, it’s important to understand what’s possible and take whatever steps you feel are appropriate.

 Do this

 Subscribe to Confident Computing!
-Less frustration and more confidence, solutions, answers, and tips in your inbox every week.
+Each week, I share items like this to give you more confidence with solutions, answers, and tips in your inbox.

 “One of the more frustrating aspects of my job is hearing people rail against some large entity like Microsoft, Apple, or Google, all the while using the software and/or services provided by – you guessed it – Microsoft, Apple, or Google.”